frainfreeze/tss/readme.md

 # tss - Tom's Simple Shell
+This is learning project released in public domain.
+Comments and improvement suggestions are more than welcome, leave them [here](https://github.com/frainfreeze/tss/issues).

+For the project I used `g++`, `make` and `doxygen`.
+To get those run `sudo apt-get install build-essential doxygen`  on apt based systems.
+To build and start the shell run `./build-run.sh`, to build shell and docs run `make`, to clean everything run `make clean clean-docs`

+## Shell in a nutshell
 A shell or command-line interpreter is a user interface for access to an operating system's services.
 In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular